Travel.State.Gov >

 Intercountry Adoption > Country Information > Colombia Intercountry Adoption Information

-Exercise increased caution in Colombia due to crime and terrorism.
+Reconsider travel due to crime and terrorism.
+Exercise increased caution due to civil unrest and kidnapping.
 Some areas have increased risk.
 Read the entire Travel Advisory.

-Violent crime, such as homicide, assault, and armed robbery, is common.
-Organized criminal activities, such as extortion, robbery, and kidnapping for ransom, are widespread.
+Country Summary: Violent crime, such as homicide, assault, and armed robbery, is widespread.
+Organized criminal activities, such as extortion, robbery, and kidnapping, are common in some areas.

-The National Liberation Army (ELN) terrorist organization continues plotting possible attacks in Colombia.
-They may attack with little or no warning, targeting tourist locations, transportation hubs, markets/shopping malls, local government facilities, hotels, clubs, restaurants, places of worship, parks, major sporting and cultural events, educational institutions, airports, and other public areas.
+Terrorist groups and criminal organizations continue operating and carrying out attacks in Colombia.
+They may attack with little or no warning, targeting transportation hubs, markets/shopping malls, local government facilities, police stations, military facilities, hotels, clubs, restaurants, airports, other public areas, and U.S. government facilities.

 If you decide to travel to Colombia:

-Arauca, Cauca, Chocó, Nariño and Norte de Santander Departments – Level 4: Do Not Travel
+Arauca, Cauca, and Norte de Santander Departments – Level 4: Do Not Travel

-The U.S. government has limited ability to provide emergency services to U.S. citizens as U.S. government personnel cannot travel to these areas without permission from the Embassy’s Regional Security Office.
-When permitted, U.S. government personnel must travel to the cities of Popayan (capital of Cauca) and Nuqui (capital of Chocó) by air.
+The U.S. government has limited ability to provide emergency services to U.S. citizens as U.S. government-personnel travel to these areas is severely restricted due to security concerns.

 Visit our website for Travel to High-Risk Areas.